mustafos/iOSDevelopmentCourse/README.md

-# Pet-Project: Online banking application
+# BankApp project
+Your banks under your thumb

 A modern banking app is essential for meeting the needs of today's customers who demand seamless and convenient access to their financial information and services.
 The key features of a successful banking app include secure and efficient money transfers, real-time account information, and a range of financial management tools, such as budgeting and savings tools.